pnp/blog/content/post/office-add-ins-community-call-december-8-2021.md

 You should choose a repository of your choice in the cloud.
 Some customers use SharePoint, for example.

-**If it\'s web first, then I\'m guessing somewhere in SharePoint users can fill out the form then sync that into AD (Azure AD Connect) then save that info into the on-premise AD?**
+**If it's web first, then I'm guessing somewhere in SharePoint users can fill out the form then sync that into AD (Azure AD Connect) then save that info into the on-premise AD?**

-It\'s really your decision on which data repository you want to store such settings.
+It's really your decision on which data repository you want to store such settings.

 **Any progress on support for shared mailbox add-ins on OWA?**